lightning/bolts/04-onion-routing.md

   - if the outgoing channel has a requirement advertised in its `channel_announcement` `features` which was not present in the onion:
     1. type: PERM|9 (`required_channel_feature_missing`)
-  - if the next peer specified by the onion is not known:
+  - if the receiving peer specified by the onion is not known:
     1. type: PERM|10 (`unknown_next_peer`)
   - if the HTLC does not reach the current minimum amount, the amount of the incoming HTLC and the current channel setting for the outgoing channel are